GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

 ------------------------------------------------------------------------------
-#  2. Create a Azure DataBricks Cluster, install required libraries and upload the notebook
+#  2. Create an Azure DataBricks Cluster, install required libraries and upload the notebook

 Using the Auzre Portal, create a new Azure Databricks Cluster